-Total Points Expectations Available Available 4 A complete response must Demonstrate the applicant has done the following: Conducted outreach and research to understand if there are public facilities that are available, appropriate, and viable Researched multiple facilities or properties in the targeted geographic location to identify all facilities or properties that are available, appropriate, and viable Identified whether or not each potential property will meet the requirements of NMSA 1978 § 22-8B-4.2, including occupancy, adequacy, and ownership; Identify at least one potential facility or property that is appropriate, viable, and located in the targeted geographic location; Identify a plan that would enable the applicant to prepare the facility/property to meet the facility needs of the proposed school in time for the proposed school's opening date, include specific action steps, timelines, responsible parties, and capital outlay needs; and INDEPENDE Identify how the project to prepare the facility will be funded.
-INT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations 4 A complete response must Demonstrate the applicant has done the following: Conducted outreach and research to understand if there are public facilities that are available, appropriate, and viable Researched multiple facilities or properties in the targeted geographic location to identify all facilities or properties that are available, appropriate, and viable Identified whether or not each potential property will meet the requirements of NMSA 1978 § 22-8B-4.2, including occupancy, adequacy, and ownership; Identify at least one potential facility or property that is appropriate, viable, and located in the targeted geographic location; Identify a plan that would enable the applicant to prepare the facility/property to meet the facility needs of the proposed school in time for the proposed school's opening date, include specific action steps, timelines, responsible parties, and capital outlay needs; and Identify how the project to prepare the facility will be funded.
+The Applica NT REVIEWER EVALUATION: nt appears to have met the criteria. nt appears to have met the criteria to demonstrate the they have done the following: